 3.2.4 Installing Percona Server for MongoDB from binary tarball

-Find links to the binary tarball under the Generic Linux menu item on the Percona website
+You can find links to the binary tarballs under the Generic Linux menu item on the Percona website.
+The list provides a binary tarball for every supported operating system.